-There is no danger of pollution of an enclosed awning space from the LPG exhaust from a refrigerator venting into it.
-Space heaters may produce sufficient exhaust to pollute the awning space, if it is totally enclosed, from a general comfort, smell and hygiene point of view.
+Space & Water heaters may produce sufficient amounts of CO2 to pollute the awning space, if it is totally enclosed and therefore MUST NOT BE used on gas when an awning is attached.

 In extreme cases there could be a build up of carbon dioxide to a dangerous level.
 Caravan owners are advised to allow some fresh air circulation in the awning space when such appliances are in use.